-- A roof or overhang that is enclosed on at least three sides; or - A temporary outdoor structure that holds multiple parties that has less than 50% of the sides open to allow airflow; or - An outdoor dining structure meant for individual parties that does not have adequate ventilation to allow for four to six air exchanges per hour.
+- A roof or overhang that is enclosed on at least three sides; or - A temporary outdoor structure that holds multiple parties that has less than 50% of the sides open to allow airflow; or - An outdoor dining structure meant for individual parties that does not have adequate ventilation to allow for four to six air exchanges per hour (ex: igloos).

-Exemptions - Individuals:
+Exemptions to Proof of Vaccination Requirements - Individuals:

-- Individuals entering an establishment for less than 10 minutes for ordering and carrying out food; making a delivery; or using restroom facilities. - Individuals who have previously received a medical exemption, as long as proof of the medical exemption and a COVID-19 test administered by a medical professional within the last 24 hours prior to entering a business covered by the Order are provided to the business upon entry. - A nonresident performing artist or nonresident person accompanying the artist who is not regularly performing in a business where the Order applies, but only while in the business for the duration of the performance. - A nonresident professional athlete or nonresident person accompanying the athlete, who enters a covered location as part of their regular employment for purposes of the professional athletic or sports team competition. - An individual 18 years of age or younger who enters a business subject to this Order to participate in a school activity or after-school program offered by any pre-kindergarten through 12th grade public or non-public school. - Any person entering a business subject to this Order for the purposes of voting in a municipal, state, or federal election; or, pursuant to law, assisting or accompanying a voter or observing such elections.
+- Individuals entering an establishment for less than 10 minutes for ordering and carrying out food; making a delivery; or using restroom facilities. - Individuals who have previously received a medical exemption, as long as proof of the medical exemption and a COVID-19 test administered by a medical professional within the last 24 hours prior to entering a business covered by the Order are provided to the business upon entry. - A nonresident performing artist or nonresident person accompanying the artist who is not regularly performing in a business where the Order applies, but only while in the business for the duration of the performance. - A nonresident professional athlete or nonresident person accompanying the athlete, who enters a covered location as part of their regular employment for purposes of the professional athletic or sports team competition. - An individual 18 years of age or younger who enters a business subject to this Order to participate in a school activity or after-school program offered by any pre-kindergarten through 12th grade public or non-public school. - Any individual 18 years of age or younger participating in youth athletics or recreation, unless such athletic event or recreational activity takes place in an establishment where food or drink is served for consumption throughout the establishment (ex.
+Concessions sold for consumption throughout an entertainment venue) - Any individual participating in recreation programs though special recreation for individuals with disabilities. - Any person entering a business subject to this Order for the purposes of voting in a municipal, state, or federal election; or, pursuant to law, assisting or accompanying a voter or observing such elections.